 Educational opportunities: For Turkish citizens, access to various educational institutions offers quality learning experiences, from primary education to higher studies.

-Healthcare benefits: Turkish citizens benefit from a healthcare system that has been evolving, providing quality medical care at more affordable rates.
+Healthcare benefits: Turkish citizens benefit from an evolving healthcare system, providing quality medical care at more affordable rates.

-Strategic location: Holding a Turkish passport allows easy access to Europe and Asia, making Turkey a strategic base for international business and visa free travel.
+Strategic location: Holding a Turkish passport allows easy access to Europe and Asian markets, making Turkey a country of significant geostrategic importance for international business, trading, and visa free travel.

 As of January 1, 2023, Turkey has implemented a significant increase in passport fees.
 This increase, amounting to approximately 123 percent, was a result of the revaluation rate being set at 123 percent for the year.
 The President chose not to exercise his authority to lower this rate, leading to a substantial rise in passport fees for durations of 4-10 years, from $50 to $113.